Aurora, Illinois shooting

-On February 15, 2019, a mass shooting took place at Henry Pratt Company in Aurora, Illinois, United States.
+On February 15, 2019, a mass shooting took place at the Henry Pratt Company in Aurora, Illinois, United States.
 Six people died, including the perpetrator, 45-year-old former employee Gary Montez Martin, who was shot and killed by responding police officers.
 Six others were injured, including five police officers.

 Incident

 The first reports of the shooting began to arrive at 1:24 p.m., with the first officers arriving four minutes from the first call.
 Witnesses said they saw the perpetrator carrying a handgun with a green laser sight attached.
 The shooting prompted a multi-agency response with agents from the Federal Bureau of Investigation, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the United States Marshals Service assisting local police.
 The shooter returned fire when law enforcement arrived.
 Officers reported at 2:59 p.m. that the suspect had been shot and killed.
 The exchange of gunfire lasted about 90 minutes.
 In total, five people were killed by the gunman.
 Five police officers were injured along with another civilian.
 The perpetrator was killed by law enforcement officers.
+They shot the assailant a total of six times, including a shot that struck him in the middle of the forehead.